shriramch/Test-Case-Generator/README.md

 ```
 $ gedit manual.txt
 ```
-TCG works only on Linux and OS machines, and does not have Windows support.
+TCG works only on Linux and macOS machines, and does not have Windows support.